Tav Falco

-Gustavo Antonio "Tav" Falco is an American-born musician, performance artist, filmmaker, actor, author, photographer, and dancer.
-Falco has fronted the rock band Tav Falco's Panther Burns since 1979, and founded a parallel solo career that incorporates other styles such as cabaret, tango, and vocal jazz.
+Gustavo Antonio "Tav" Falco is an American-born filmmaker, actor, musician, author, photographer, and dancer.
+Falco has fronted the experimental band Tav Falco's Panther Burns since 1979, and founded a parallel solo career that incorporates other styles such as cabaret, tango, and vocal jazz.
 He has directed one feature film and numerous short films, and has played minor acting roles in motion pictures filmed in both North America and Europe.
 He is the author of two books, one a psychography of the city of Memphis, and the other a collection of his photography.

 Biography

 Falco was born in Philadelphia, Pennsylvania to a family of Italian descent but grew up in rural southwest Arkansas between Whelen Springs and Gurdon.
 After studying theater and film at the University of Arkansas in Fayetteville, Falco moved to Memphis in 1973.
 In the mid-1970s, he started the nonprofit Televista "art-action" video group with fellow Arkansas poet/performance artist/videographer Randall Lyon to create art and to document local musicians and artists.
 While with Televista, Falco worked with and trained in photography and filmmaking under Memphis color photographer William Eggleston.

 In 1978, Alex Chilton teamed up with Falco after being impressed by Falco's performance of the song "Bourgeois Blues" at The Orpheum Theatre in Memphis, which culminated in the chainsawing of an electric guitar.
 The two founded the self-styled "art damage" rock and roll band Tav Falco's Panther Burns in 1979.
 The group was named after lore surrounding a plantation in Mississippi.
 The Panther Burns' debut album, Behind The Magnolia Curtain, was recorded at Ardent Studios in Memphis and released by Rough Trade Records.
 A December 3, 1980, session recorded at Sam Phillips Recording Service was released in 1992 on Marilyn Records as The Unreleased Sessions.
 Falco moved to New York in 1981, and released his official follow-up album, Blow Your Top, on Chris Stein's Animal Records imprint, which was distributed by Chrysalis Records.

 Tav Falco's Panther Burns celebrated its 40th anniversary in 2019 with a tour dubbed the "40th Anniversary Howl", with its prime show taking place May 21 of that year in Memphis at Lafayette's Music Room.